padok-team/burrito/README.md

 Finally, currently, there is no easy way to navigate your terraform state to truly understand the modifications your state undergoes when running `terraform apply`.

-`burrito` aims to tackl thos issues by:
+`burrito` aims to tackle those issues by:
 - Planning continuously your terraform code and run applies if needed
 - Offering an out of the box PR/MR integration so you do not have to write CI/CD pipelines for terraform ever again (not implemented yet)
 - Showing your state's modifications in a simple Web UI (not implemented UI)